Logic in the database, to be or not to be?

 Recently I have participated to a couple of discussions about whether the

-stored procedures should be used or not in a “real” project, so I decided to write this post to express my point of view.
+stored procedures should be used or not in a “real” project, and is the “logic in the database” pattern allowed.
+S I decided to write this post to express my point of view.
 This said, I warn you, there is no a “right” answer, but most probably a “pro” and “cons” about anything written in this post.

 There are more than a handful of developers who are not really clear (from the architectural point of view) when to use triggers, views, stored procedures,etc… let’s just call this “database logic”.